bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:45%" />
 </p>

-Relative references can take you to something that&apos;'s within your folder.
-So right here I have an image of some doughnuts, and I have gone on and they&apos;'re in my folder in my file.
+Relative references can take you to something that&apos;s within your folder.
+So right here I have an image of some doughnuts, and I have gone on and they&apos;re in my folder in my file.
 So I was able to link to them just using the picture name.
 All right?
 We can also use images as links as well.
 Instead of writing &apos;"Doughnuts from the Squire Shop,&apos;" I went ahead and made it so you can click on the image to get to the larger